With the December holidays coming to an end, your primary school child will be going back to school in a weeks’ time.

 Tip #1: What to bring on the first day of school

 A common struggle that parents often face is this: should I get my child to bring everything on their booklist or not?

 We get it.
-Young children shouldn’t be lugging heavy school bags, but you can’t help worrying if your child might be scolded for not having something and end up leaving a bad impression on their teacher.
+Young children shouldn’t be lugging heavy school bags!
+But you can’t help worrying if your child ends up leaving a bad impression on their teacher.

-Since most teachers will spend the first day of school helping your child settle in and taking care of administrative work, your child only needs to bring part A of the books, along with any exercise books so that their teachers can collect them.
+Most teachers will spend the first day of school helping your child settle in and taking care of administrative work.
+Meaning your child only needs to bring part A of the books, along with any exercise books.

 A handy checklist of what to bring on the first day: